Skip to content

 98 keys across the top six floors.
 The most architecturally complete opening of the past two years.

-Yaesu · Tokyo Midtown Yaesu · Suite
+Yaesu · Tokyo Midtown Yaesu · Resort

 Park Hyatt Tokyo

-Shinjuku · Suite
+Shinjuku · Resort

 Gora Kadan